Coolpenguin3745/Minecraft-Murder-Mystery-Maps/README.md

 ## Thief

 As the Thief, you take the role of almost any role you pass your book to.
-If Innocent, you become their role and they become a regular innocent.
-If Neutral, you become their role and they become a Survivor who's only goal is to be a bystander and survive until the end of the round.
-If a Murderer or Neutral Killer, you don't become their role and the next time you see each other you will fight.
+If Innocent, you become their role, and they become a regular innocent.
+If Neutral, you become their role, and they become a Survivor whose only goal is to be a bystander and survive until the end of the round.
+If a Murderer or Neutral Killer, you don't become their role, and the next time you see each other,r you will fight.

 # Color Fonts for Each Role

+Innocent: §a

+Murderer: §4

 Medium: §9